 It is a class AB power amplifier, that is to say, a push-pull configuration where each transistor amplifies its corresponding half wave.

-In Push-Pull topology, as a matter of fact, the transistors do not start conducting until the input signal begins to exceed their forward voltage, which is the voltage over the base-emitter junction.
-It is typically around ± 0.6 V.
+In the Push-Pull topology, as a matter of fact, the transistors do not start conducting until the input signal begins to exceed their forward voltage (Vbe), which is the voltage over the base-emitter junction (typically around ± 0.6 V).

-Counteract is to bias the transistors so that their idling voltage never drops below the forward voltage.
-A specific amount of current, known as bias current, is constantly fed to the transistors’ bases in order to ensure that the transistors keep conducting for a desired amount of time (sacrificing efficiency).
+In order to counteract the transistor minimum limit to conduct (Vbe), they are biased so their idling voltage never drops below the forward voltage (Vbe).
+A specific amount of current, known as bias current, is constantly fed to the transistors’ bases to ensure that they keep conducting sacrificing efficiency.